SwifterSwift/SwifterSwift/README.md

 ## How cool is this?

-`SwifterSwift` is a library of **over 500 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original API design guidelines of Swift 3.
+**SwifterSwift** is a library of **over 500 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original API design guidelines of Swift 3.

-Check [Examples.playground](Examples.playground) for some examples!
+Check [Examples.md](Examples/Examples.md) for some cool examples!

 ## Documentation